Campers shouldn’t get their hopes too high for the Memorial Day holiday weekend, and they can’t set them too low, either.

-BLM’s Windy Bay site, which is under 18 inches of water, also is closed.
+BLM’s Windy Bay site, which is currently under 18 inches of water, also is closed.
 If the water comes up as high as expected, the walk-in access into Mica Bay Boater Park will be underwater as well, officials say.

 Killarney Boat Launch and Huckleberry Campground facilities could be impacted.

 Clearwater National Forest officials report landslides are delaying the opening of two popular campgrounds along the North Fork Clearwater River – Hidden Creek and Cedars.